ericjonesdev/portfolio-four-project/README.md

 - UX Related Features

-  - Fo1 - Consistency among site content
+  - Fo1 - Consistency among site conten

     Consistency is a key aspect of the website's design, and it extends to the page layout, navigation bar, header, footer, color scheme, and typography.
 This cohesive approach ensures that the user has a seamless and intuitive experience regardless of which page they're on.
 Additionally, the navigation bar is responsive to different screen sizes and can be collapsed into a 'burger' menu on smaller screens, further enhancing the user experience.

 #### Fig 01-A Desktop example

     < desktop homepage image >

 #### Fig 01-B Mobile example

     < mobile hompage image >

-  - Fo2 - Authenticated user indicator
+- - Fo2 - Authenticated user indicator

   The user can affirm when they are authenticated (logged in) after successful sign up to the site, to which they are taken to the hompage and can view, within the navbar at the top, a greyed button with their username within it.

-  #### Fig 02-User Icon upon authentication (signup) to site
+#### Fig 02-A-User Icon upon authentication (signup) to site

-< user logged in button icon image >

-- Fo3 - Home Page
+- - Fo3 - Home Page

   The application homepage contains a collagae of blog post with stylized post images.
   The site layout gives an introductory view, illustrating to the user what the overall them of the site relates to.

-#### Fig 02-A-Site Home Page
+#### Fig 03-A-Site Home Page

+< homepage pic >

+- - Fo4 - View Posts